-The view off Kala phattar 5,645m/ 18,520 feet of Everest, into Tibet, Nuptse and out over the mighty Himalaya’s is truly impressive.
-So you do need to train and prepare hard for this trek so you can maximize your experience of this amazing place.
+The view off Kala Phattar 5,645m/ 18,520 feet of Mount Everest, into Tibet, Nuptse and out over the mighty Himalaya’s is truly impressive.
+If you are thinking of trekking to Everest and back down to Lukla, you do need to train and prepare hard for this trek so you can maximize your experience of this amazing place.

 Be Informed and Be Prepared for your Everest Trek

 Why go all this way, spend money, and time to cut corners and not prepare properly.
 Why just make it to Namche Bazaar, Tengbouche or Dingbouche you want to be up here enjoying and gaining the experience you so badly want for yourself.
 We can help you.
 CLICK HERE and read all you need to know about trekking to Everest base camp.

 Everest Trek Training

 The Everest Base Camp Trek requires some very specific training.
 Let’s think about what you are looking to undertake.
 A long multi-day trek at High altitude on uneven, challenging terrain.
 You will not be sleeping as well as sea level, less recovery, less oxygen and less home comfort.